Nevenall/blades-in-the-dark/src/01-the-basics.md

 ### Monetary values

-- {1 coin: }A full purse of silver pieces.
+- {1 coin}: A full purse of silver pieces.
 A week’s wages.
-- {2 coin:} A fine weapon.
+- {2 coin}: A fine weapon.
 A weekly income for a small business.
 A fine piece of art.
 A set of luxury clothes.
-- {4 coin:} A satchel full of silver.
+- {4 coin}: A satchel full of silver.
 A month’s wages.
-- {6 coin:} An exquisite jewel.
+- {6 coin}: An exquisite jewel.
 A heavy burden of silver pieces.
-- {8 coin:} A good monthly take for a small business.
+- {8 coin}: A good monthly take for a small business.
 A small safe full of coins and valuables.
 A very rare luxury commodity.
-- {10 coin:} Liquidating a significant asset—a carriage and goats, a horse, a deed to a small property.
+- {10 coin}: Liquidating a significant asset—a carriage and goats, a horse, a deed to a small property.

-More than 4{coin} is an impractical amount to keep lying around.
+More than 4 {coin} is an impractical amount to keep lying around.
 You must spend the excess or put it in your **stash** (see below).
-A crew can also store 4<span class="game-term CharOverride-5"> <{span>}coin{ in their lair, by default.
-If they upgrade to a **vault**, they can expand their stores to <span class="game-term CharOverride-15">8<}span> and then 16 {coin}.
+A crew can also store 4 {coin} in their lair, by default.
+If they upgrade to a **vault**, they can expand their stores to 8 and then 16 {coin}.
 Any {coin} beyond their limit must be spent as soon as possible (typically before the next score) or distributed among the crew members.

 One unit of {coin} in silver pieces or other bulk currency takes up one item slot for your **load** when carried.